Roman Abramovich: Aluminum investments

-The Times claimed that he was assisted by Badri Patarkatsishvili in the acquisition of Sibneft.
-After Sibneft, Abramovich's next target was the aluminium industry.
-After privatisation, the "aluminium wars" led to murders of smelting plant managers, metals traders and journalists as groups battled for control of the industry.
+After privatisation, the "aluminium wars" led to murders of smelting plant managers, metals traders, and journalists as groups battled for control of the industry.
 Abramovich was initially hesitant to enter into the aluminium business, claiming that "every three days someone was murdered in that business".
-Abramovich sold Sibneft to the Russian government for $13 billion in 2005.
+In early 2000, due to the wars, a major strike action, and the rise of Vladimir Putin, David and Simon Reuben sold their aluminium assets to Roman Abramovich in a $575 million deal.